 From a regulatory point of view, The IoT devices must make a proper use of the radio spectrum, They must not emit too much noise and being too sensitive to interference from devices, and must ensure user safety from hazards both electrical and electromagnetic.

-Sicom Testing assists companies in the IoT sector, providing evidence of pre-compliance and testing, electromagnetic compatibility tests, radio test, full service certification CE and technical investigations, as well as post-production and batch control.
+Sicom Testing assists companies in the IoT sector, providing evidence of pre-compliance and testing, electromagnetic compatibility tests, certification of radio equipment, full service certification CE and technical investigations, as well as post-production and batch control.

 To request more information on this topic, write to email@example.com